The College office will close on Friday December 15, and re-open on Thursday January 18, 2024.

 The College Captains and House Captains work to foster a strong culture and sense of community and belonging.
 They inspire other to lead, to be the best that they can and to pursue personal best.

 One House Captain from each campus is a member of the College Board, ensuring that the student voice is heard in Board discussions and that feedback is gained from a student perspective.
-Senior students are also appointed to leadership in the areas of Liturgy, Arts, Social Justice, Academic and Sport.
+Senior students are also appointed to leadership in the areas of Liturgy, Arts, Social Justice, Academics and Sport.

 The Resilience Project